-It was a 8 week wait to see the specialist and my regular gyno wasn't seeing anyone for the rest of the year and recommended his replacement.
+It was an 8-week wait to see the specialist and my regular gyno wasn't seeing anyone for the rest of the year and recommended his replacement.
 Each week became harder and harder to function.
 It was so close but also so far away.
-One day I received a call 3 weeks before my appointment that there was a cancellation and because of my pain issues, I was on an emergency wait list and they could see me earlier.
+One day I received a call 3 weeks before my appointment that there was a cancellation and because of my pain issues, I was on an emergency waitlist and they could see me earlier.
 I sat in the office and cried and told the specialist I was over it and I couldn't keep going.
-Looking at my file, she said that an ultrasound had also detected that I possibly had adneomyosis.
-It is like the sister to endometriosis but instead of tissue being outside the uterus, it embeds itself into the muscle of the the uterine wall and can cause a lot of pain and a feeling of intense pressure.
+Looking at my file, she said that an ultrasound had also detected that I possibly had adenomyosis.
+It is like the sister to endometriosis but instead of tissue being outside the uterus, it embeds itself into the muscle of the uterine wall and can cause a lot of pain and a feeling of intense pressure.
 It all made sense.
 Based on the fact that I had almost been diagnosed with every pelvic condition there is, she agreed to do the hysterectomy.
-If it had only been for endometriosis, I probably wouldn't have been approved as hysterectomy is not a cure for endometriosis, but it is for adneomyosis.
+If it had only been for endometriosis, I probably wouldn't have been approved for the surgery as hysterectomy is not a cure for endometriosis, but it is for adenomyosis.
 So she booked me in ...... for a week.

-Eventually by 3 weeks I was up and about walking.
+Eventually, by 3 weeks post recovery I was up and about walking.
 I couldn't do too much because my body wouldn't allow it.
 Extreme exhaustion is a side effect so is what they call swelly belly.
 My belly swells like I am 4 months pregnant and becomes extremely painful if I do too much.
 The only way to fix it is to lie down and rest.
-It's pretty hard not to do anything when you have a 8 and 6 year old in school.
-Im so very blessed to have my mum.
+It's pretty hard not to do anything when you have a then 8 and 6 year old in school.
+I'm so very blessed to have my mum.
 She has done everything for me.
 My husband and my dad have been really good too.
 I couldn't have done any of it without them.

 I have always been a very open person and openly talk about these things, but a lot of people don't and that is what needs to change.
 By opening up, I have already had so many people contact me with their story.
 Please know you are not alone and I know what you are going through.
 This was by no means an easy decision for me and I am very lucky that I was able to have children.
 I was done having kids, so I haven't gone through a process of mourning the loss of my uterus.
 I don't feel like less of a woman at all in fact I don't even notice it is gone (surgery pain aside).
-What I do notice is that I already feel so much better and to be able to get through a day without feeling pain, without having to put on an act so not to worry my kids, to be able to leave the house and go out without worrying I might have to leave if I am in too much pain ....
 I am not grieving a loss, I am celebrating my future.
 I don't regret my decision at all.
-There is the possibility that the endometriosis will come back as hysterectomy is not a cure, that I have accepted but there are plans in place.
+There is the possibility that the endometriosis will come back and from a lot of the pain that has been increasing over the years, I suspect it has.
+The only way to know for sure is surgery, but for now, I am managing.
 While I have had endometriosis it was only one of many things causing me pain and suffering and the other things are gone.
 No surgery is without risk or side effects but for me, I was literally at the end of my rope that it was worth the gamble.
 I chose to live, and I am so very happy and at peace with my choice.
 While this has been the hardest thing I have ever had to do, I know that I can do anything now!